A woman with short, curly dark hair smiling outdoors in front of a blurred green leafy background, wearing a blue top and rust-colored cardigan.

 Hi there.

-Hi, my name is Miranda Becker (they/them or she/her), a Licensed Marriage & Family Therapist in the state of California (LMFT #148778).
+My name is Miranda Becker (they/she), a Licensed Marriage & Family Therapist in the state of California (LMFT #148778).

 Before entering this field, I worked in politics and advocacy.
 I continue to view mental health and resilience as deeply intertwined with social justice — both because injustice creates trauma, and because our determination to heal can elevate both ourselves and our larger communities.